-At St Agnes CE Primary school, we teach relationships and sex education as set out in this policy.
+At St Agnes CE Primary school, we teach RSE as set out in this policy.

 3. Policy development

 This policy has been developed in consultation with staff, pupils and parents.
 The consultation and policy development process involved the following steps: